-Commemorative speech topics can cover a wide range of topics and even styles in which we may give a speech.
-Most of us, at one time or another, will be called upon to give a speech in commemoration of an event or individual.
+Commemorative speech topics can cover a wide range of issues and even styles in which we may give a speech.
+Most of us, at one time or another, will be called upon to provide an address in commemoration of an event or individual.

-When giving a eulogy, it's important to bear in mind that it's very easy to sway people emotionally at such a sensitive and difficult time.
-So we have to be careful not to overuse that ability, instead ensuring our use of words is appropriate to the dignity of the occasion.
+When giving a eulogy, it's important to bear in mind that it is easy to sway people emotionally at such a sensitive and challenging time.
+So we have to be careful not to overuse that ability, instead of ensuring our use of words is appropriate to the dignity of the occasion.

-Take a look at this sample eulogy for inspiration, along with the accompanying tips to help you write your own.
+Take a look at a sample eulogy for inspiration, along with the accompanying tips to help you write your own.

 Another event - for which you may have more leeway in the commemorative topic that you choose - would be a wedding speech.